 FAQ

-There is no one party or side that always “wins” a credit dispute.
-If the consumer can document that an error was made, they will likely win the dispute.
+No one party or side always wins a credit dispute.
+If you can provide evidence that an error was made, you will likely win the dispute.

 What reason should I put for disputing a credit report?

-The reason for disputing an error on a credit report can be a typo, outdated information (more than seven years old), data that belongs to another consumer, or fraud, among other things.
+The reason for your dispute could be a typo, outdated information (more than seven years old), data that belongs to another consumer, or fraud, among other things.
 Include any supporting documentation you have to help strengthen your argument.

 Does disputing a collection notice reset the clock?

-No, but a dispute does pause the clock in regard to bill collectors.
-Once you dispute a debt in collections, the collections agency can’t contact you again until they have provided verification of the debt in writing to the consumer.
+No, but a dispute does pause the clock with regard to bill collectors.
+Once you dispute a debt in collections, the collections agency can’t contact you again until they’ve provided you with verification of the debt in writing.

 Photo credit: iStock/mediaphotos